 The FHA-Refinance Program is intended to encourage refinancing of existing underwater mortgage loans not currently insured by FHA into FHA-insured mortgages.
 OFS established a letter of credit that obligated the OFS portion of any claims associated with the FHA-guaranteed mortgages.
 The OMB determined that for budgetary purposes, the FHA-Refinance Program cost is calculated under the FCRA, and accordingly OFS determined that it was appropriate to follow SFFAS No. 2 for financial reporting.
 Therefore, the liability is calculated at the net present value of estimated future cash flows.
-Homeowners can refinance into FHAguaranteed mortgages through December 31, 2016 and OFS will honor its share of claims against the letter of credit through December 31, 2022.
-Cumulatively, as of September 30, 2016 and September 30, 2015, 7,190 and 6,639 loans had been refinanced through the program respectively, of which 4,156 are subject to potential Treasury reimbursement.
+Homeowners were able to refinance into FHA-guaranteed mortgages through December 31, 2016 and OFS will honor its share of claims against the letter of credit through December 31, 2022.
+Cumulatively, as of September 30, 2017 and September 30, 2016, 7,234 and 7,190 loans had been refinanced through the program, respectively, of which 4,200 and 4,156 are subject to potential Treasury reimbursement.
+OFS originally deposited \$50 million with a commercial bank as its agent to administer payment of claims under the program; that amount was reduced to \$10 million in 2015; cumulatively, \$242,934 in claim payments have been made as of September 30, 2017, of which \$35,553 was disbursed during fiscal year 2017.

-OFS originally deposited \$50 million with a commercial bank as its agent to administer payment of claims under the program; that amount was reduced to \$10 million in 2015; cumulatively, \$207,381 in claim payments have been made as of September 30, 2016, of which \$62,051 was disbursed during fiscal year 2016.
 See Notes 4 and 6 for further details about the deposit and the program.
-OFS paid \$0.2 million in fiscal year 2016 and \$0.7 million in fiscal year 2015 to maintain the letter of credit.
+OFS paid \$0.2 million in fiscal year 2017 and \$0.2 million in fiscal year 2016 to maintain the letter of credit.

-The table below recaps housing program commitments as of September 30, 2016, and payments and accruals as of September 30, 2016 and 2015.
+The table below recaps housing program commitments as of September 30, 2017, and payments and accruals as of September 30, 2017 and 2016.